A to Z Guide

 Only authorized personnel with proper credentials will be permitted on the field of play before, during, or after a game/match.
 Any unauthorized person who travels onto the field will be removed from Greater Nevada Field and subject to arrest and prosecution.

-Firearms or weapons of any kind, including pocket knives are not permitted in Greater Nevada Field.
+Firearms or weapons of any kind, including pocketknives, are not permitted in Greater Nevada Field.
+Guests found carrying a weapon will be asked to return the weapon to their vehicle before entering the stadium.

 Firework Night Policy

-If there are post-game fireworks, the berm will be cleared at the top of the 8th inning or 70th minute.
+If there are post-game fireworks, the berm will be cleared at the top of the 8th inning.

 Guest are allowed to bring sunflower seeds, peanuts, one (1) factory-sealed bottle of water into Greater Nevada Field.
 All other food and beverages must be pre-approved based on specific medical conditions.
 Formula for babies is allowed entry.

 Guests are welcome to keep any foul ball or home run ball hit into the stands for baseball.
-Any soccer ball that goes out of play must be immediately returned to the field.
-Any individual attempting to keep a soccer ball can face ejection from the stadium.
 At NO time are fans allowed to enter the field to retrieve a ball.
 Violators may be ejected from the stadium.

 GATE TIMES AND ENTRANCES

-Greater Nevada Field generally opens gates one (1) hour before game/match kickoff/first pitch.
-On every game/match day the entrance upstairs to Greater Nevada Field is open one (1) hour earlier than all other gates.
+Greater Nevada Field generally opens gates one (1) hour before first pitch.
+On every game day the entrance upstairs to Greater Nevada Field is open one (1) hour earlier than all other gates.
+On every game day the entrance upstairs to Greater Nevada Field is open one (1) hour earlier than all other gates.

 GREATER NEVADA FIELD FACTS